-Restaurant-style dahi kabab recipe or yogurt kebab.
+Dahi kabab recipe or yogurt kebab.
 A very popular vegetarian snack option made with curd cheese and simple spices.
 These rich, melt in mouth dahi ke kabab are rich and crispy outside and have soft mouth melting texture inside.
 A perfect restaurant style recipe.

 Dahi kabab is an appetiser/snack recipe from North Indian Punjabi cuisine.
 Mostly served in Punjabi weddings as a party snack and make a perfect appetizer for a dinner party.